Polusummator/MetricsWriter/README.md

 see full [example](examples/cpu_http_example.cpp)

 ### Period
-You can also specify the period for writing to the file.
+You can also specify the period for writing to the file

 ```c++
 mw::MetricsWriter mw("metrics.log", std::chrono::seconds(5));